Orange County Council BSA Training Policy – March 2018

 - Is Youth Protection required and mandatory for all adult volunteers?

-- New Leaders are required to take Youth Protection Training prior to completing the registration process.
+- New Leader are required to take Youth Protection Training prior to completing the registration process.

 - Units cannot re-charter unless all unit leaders have completed the new YPT within two years.